rtcharity/resources.eahub.org/content/events/advertising.md

 * A simple informative title and description
    * The text should a) draw the reader in at the start and b) convince the reader that the event/activity is worth their time.
    * Make sure the nature of the event is clear (for example, discussion group, speaker event, social, etc.).
    * Make the cost of the event clear.
 We recommend that events are free entry.
-CEA can provide <a target="_blank" href="">funding to pay for event costs</a>.
+CEA can provide <a target="_blank" href="https://www.effectivealtruism.org/group-support-funding/">funding to pay for event costs</a>.
 If the event is at a restaurant share the approximate cost of the meal.
    * Mention if newcomers are encouraged to come.
    * Mention if there are food or drinks at the event, and if so what food restrictions you are catering for.
 Serving exclusively vegan food will also make people from an animal rights background feel especially welcome.
    * Whether people need to register, and if so how.